Sharelov/sharelov-shortener/README.md

 'Shortener'=>Sharelov\Shortener\Facades\Shortener::class,
 ```

+Then, run `composer dump-autoload`.

-Finally run `composer dump-autoload` to reload the files, `php artisan vendor:publish` to get the migration files,then run `php artisan migrate` to install links table.
+Afterwards, run `php artisan vendor:publish` to get the migration and config files.

+Check the config file to look for the table name.
+You can customize the table name in the config file, so there will be no need to fiddle with the migration yourself.
+Once you make sure the table name will not cause conflicts with your existing tables, run `php artisan migrate` to install the table we use.

 # Usage

-Use this route to decode a shortened URL, if the URL don't exist it will run `abort(404)` otherwise it will perform a redirect to the stored url asociated with that hash.
+Use this route to decode a shortened URL, if the URL doesn't exist it will run `abort(404)` otherwise it will perform a redirect to the stored url asociated with that hash.
 ```php
 Route::get('/sh/{hash}',[
     'as'=>'shortener.get',